Hands Looking at Charts and Screen Business

 Interest rate risk

-While private credit investing does require more maintenance than buying 10-year Treasury bonds, most income-seeking investors appreciate this added layer of flexibility.
+While private credit investing does require more maintenance than buying 10-year Treasury bonds (more frequent purchases), most income-seeking investors appreciate this added layer of flexibility.

 Like other alternative investments, private credit allows investors to diversify their portfolios outside of traditional public markets (stocks and bonds).

-While stocks and bonds are supposed to move in opposite directions, they have become more and more correlated over the years and often move in lockstep with one another.
-When stocks have been down, bonds have been down, too.
+While stocks and bonds are supposed to move in opposite directions, they have become increasingly correlated over the years, oftentimes moving in total lockstep with one another.

-Private credit investments, on the other hand, are not actively traded on any secondary exchange, so therefore investors are not subjected to the daily volatility seen in publicly traded fixed-income markets.
+Private credit investments, on the other hand, are not actively traded on any secondary exchange, so investors are not subject to the daily volatility seen in publicly traded fixed-income markets.

 Private Credit Irr Vs Public Market Chart